Martinez Twins vs VentureState

 while True:

-# Set motor power
+# Set motor speed

-power = controller.joystick_left()[1]
+speed = controller.joystick_left()[1]

 # Rotate motor